cloudify-examples/cloudify-environment-setup/README.md

 1. Download and extract this blueprint archive ([link](https://github.com/cloudify-examples/cloudify-environment-blueprint/archive/latest.zip)) to your current working directory.

 2. Install the infrastructure and insert your AWS Account Keys where indicated in the example command below.

-(This command must be run from the same directory in which you extracted the blueprint in the previous step.)
+_Note: This command should be run from the same directory in which you extracted the blueprint in the previous step._

 ```shell
 $ cfy install cloudify-environment-blueprint-latest/aws-blueprint.yaml \